 - Unexplained loose teeth

-- Dental restorations frequently crack, chip or break
+- Dental restorations that frequently crack, chip, or break

 - Limited jaw movement or a jaw that locks

 - Pain or soreness in your jaw joints

 - Clicking or grating sounds in your jaw joints